This is a retrospective of week 37, 2024 (2024-09-09–2024-09-15).

 What I find unsettling is that the interest in McGilchrist starts to feel like a cult.
 Truth drowns where cults thrive.
 McGilchrist rightfully received much praise for his work during the conference, but it becomes one-sided when people don’t make their critical voices heard.
 Personally, I would never, ever, allow a conference to be setup in my honor.

-Jonathan Rowson, co-founder and Chief Executive of Perspectiva, once described McGilchrist as coy.1 It’s one thing to receive praise with modesty, another to receive criticism.
+Jonathan Rowson, co-founder and Chief Executive of Perspectiva, says people might find McGilchrist coy.1 I’d say it’s one thing to receive praise with modesty, another thing entirely to receive criticism with openness.
 I found McGilchrist surprisingly defensive.
 What’s important is not to think with McGilchrist, but to think together (with or without McGilchrist).

 If I ever would be invited to a McGilchrist conference (it won’t happen!)
 I would talk about what resonates with me, and what doesn’t.
 I would start with saying that I have no need to convince anyone of anything, only a need to clarify my own thinking, and that I would welcome feedback afterwards.
 I would end the talk (looking especially at the guys!) suggesting that we don’t take ourselves too seriously.
 I’ve outlined some tentative thoughts below about what doesn’t resonate: